Why You Keep Falling into the Fawn Response — Even When You Know Better

 What was learned can be unlearned.

-“I didn’t even notice it until afterward — I just said what I needed, and I didn’t collapse.”
+Women often describe it the same way.
+"I didn't even notice it until afterward.
+I just said what I needed — and I didn't collapse.
+It jut got easier."

 What Life Feels Like When You Stop Fawning